AndrewRadev/writable_search.vim/CONTRIBUTING.md

 # Contributing

+*Note: This entire file is actually a lie.
+The project is not tested yet, but it will be, hopefully soon*

 If you'd like to contribute to the project, you can use the usual github pull-request flow:

 1. Fork the project